javacc/javacc-8/docs/faq.md

 It is usually a bad idea to try to have the parser try to influence the way the token manager does its job.
 The reason is that the token manager may produce tokens long before the parser consumes them.
 This is a result of lookahead.

-Often the workaround is to use lexical states to have the token manager change its behaviour on its own.
+Often the workaround is to use lexical states to have the token manager change its behavior on its own.

-In other cases, the workaround is to have the token manager not change its behaviour and have the parser compensate.
+In other cases, the workaround is to have the token manager not change its behavior and have the parser compensate.
 For example, when parsing C you need to know if an identifier is a type or not.
 If you were using Lex and Yacc, you would probably write your parser in terms of token types `ID` and `TYPEDEF_NAME`.

 The parser will add `typedef` names to the symbol table after parsing each `typedef` definition.
 The lexical analyzer will look up identifiers in the symbol table to decide which token type to use.
 This works because with Lex and Yacc the lexical analyzer is always one token ahead of the parser.
 In JavaCC, it is better to just use one token type, `ID`, and use a non-terminal in place of `TYPEDEF_NAME`: